netspective/physia-2001/README.md

 **General instructions to Load HealthSuite on Ubuntu-12.04LTS with Apache-2.2.22, Perl-5.14.2, ModPerl-2.0.5 and Oracle-11g**

 ###1.
 Application Environment
-Use Apache,Perl and ModPerl that come with the distribution or install them using apt-get.
+Use Apache, Perl and ModPerl that come with the distribution or install them using apt-get.

 ###2.
 Perl Environment
 Install the following perl modules, either using apt-get or cpan.
 To install a module perl named "AAA::Bbb".

-Using apt-get: apt-get install  libaaa-bbb-perl
+- Using apt-get: `apt-get install libaaa-bbb-perl`
-Using cpan: cpan -i AAA::Bbb
+- Using cpan: `cpan -i AAA::Bbb`

+Required Perl Module List

     DBD::Oracle
     Apache::Session